-If you, or someone you know, is interested in filing an appeal – either before or after final judgment – in a California state criminal case, please contact our experienced criminal defense attorneys for an initial consultation.
+If you, or someone you know, is interested in filing an appeal before or after final judgment in a California state criminal case, please contact our experienced criminal defense attorneys for an initial consultation.
 We have a track record of success in many types of appeal situations.
-The legal rules and procedures in appealing a criminal case are complex and time sensitive.
-You need an appellate attorney with experience and knowledge in this area of law.
+The legal rules and procedures for appealing a criminal case are complex and time-sensitive.
+You need an appellate attorney with experience and knowledge in this area of law to explain the appeals process.
 Contact us at 877-781-1570.

 - Seeking a Post-Conviction Attorney for Your Federal Appeal